kiwitcms/Kiwi/docs/source/installing_in_rhel.rst

     /usr/lib/python2.6/site-packages/nitrate-3.8.6-py2.6.egg/tcms

-As we plan to deploy a example server for nitrate, we can use product.py as the default settings.
+As we plan to deploy an example server for nitrate, we can use product.py as the default settings.
 After backed up the product.py, please modify following settings based on your custom configurations in settings/product.py: